Go Baguio! Your Complete Guide to Baguio City, Philippines

 The first thing to do when touring is to buy a map ($1-$3 at the nearest gas station, bookstore).
 I suggest you select a map that marks or indicates the attractions I will be enumerating below, so you have an option of exploring Baguio on your own instead of taking a guided tour.
 That would save you more money -- to spend shopping instead!

-It would be good if you checked out Travel Tips for Baguio Visitors, too.
+It might help your trip if you checked out Travel Tips for Baguio Visitors, too.

 Burnham Park